ooddle

 The Cold Water Reset

 Splash cold water on your face.
 Or hold an ice cube against your wrist for 20 seconds.
 The mammalian dive reflex slows your heart rate almost immediately.
-It is the fastest physiological reset available.
+It is the fastest physiological reset available, faster than any breathing technique, and it works even if your kids are still wailing on the other side of the door.

 Name It to Tame It